moznion/thin-cache/README.md

 - `AutoRefreshCache#forceGetWithRefreshAheadAsync()`

 These methods delegate and schedules a task to refresh cache to the other thread.
-They returns always already cached object; refreshed cache object will be available from the next calling.
+They returns always already cached value; refreshed cache value will be available from the next calling.

 #### AutoRefreshCache#getWithRefreshAheadAsync()

-This method retrieves __always__ already cached object.
+This method retrieves __always__ already cached value.
 And schedules a task to refresh cache when cache is expired.

 Example: